MercuryWorkshop/sh1mmer/README.md

 in those edits are equal to the amount of characters in the original.
 # Credits
 * CoolElectronics - Pioneering this wild exploit
-* Bideos - Testing & discovering ROOT-A editing
+* Bideos - Testing & discovering how to disable root-fs verification
 * Unicar - Testing
 * TheMemeSniper/Kaitlin - Testing
 * Rafflesia - Testing